Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Results

 \paragraph{The breadth--strength decomposition is predictive.} To connect mechanism to observable summaries, we decomposed directional structure into \emph{breadth} (how many class pairs exhibit directionality) and \emph{strength} (how large the directional deviation is among asymmetric pairs).
 After residualizing outcomes for accuracy \emph{within} \((\lambda_{\mathrm{gen}},N_{\mathrm{per\,row}})\) slices, we asked which aspect of asymmetry explains residual variation in RD signatures (Appendix~\ref{tab:sim_residual_regressions_A4}).
 For residual RD \emph{efficiency} (AUC), the component model showed strong and slice-consistent effects.
 Breadth was typically negative (median coefficient \(-2.05\), range \([-5.40,\,1.52]\); significant in \(11/15\) slices, BH--FDR) and strength was also typically negative (median \(-4.28\), range \([-11.56,\,2.45]\); significant in \(12/15\) slices).
 Importantly, their interaction was typically positive (median \(+5.33\), range \([-4.65,\,16.27]\); significant in \(5/15\) slices), indicating that residual AUC depends on \emph{how} directionality is distributed (broad-and-weak vs sparse-and-strong mixtures), not merely ``more'' or ``less'' asymmetry.
 In contrast, a one-number global magnitude model was weak for AUC residuals (Frobenius coefficient median \(-0.0047\), range \([-0.047,\,0.206]\); significant in only \(3/15\) slices).
-These results formalize the key point emerging from the empirical data, namely that \emph{global asymmetry magnitude can obscure mechanistically meaningful organization}.

-\paragraph{Slope and curvature behave differently from AUC: magnitude is sufficient.} The residualized RD slope magnitude and curvature show a complementary pattern.
-For slope magnitude, global magnitude is highly predictive across all regimes (Frobenius coefficient negative in \(15/15\) slices; median \(-0.144\), range \([-0.202,\,-0.063]\), BH--FDR), whereas breadth is weaker and less reliable (median \(-0.783\), significant in \(3/15\) slices) and strength is more consistently negative (median \(-1.95\), significant in \(10/15\) slices).
-For curvature (log-transformed), global magnitude is again uniformly predictive (Frobenius coefficient negative in \(15/15\) slices; median \(-0.201\), range \([-0.438,\,-0.089]\), BH--FDR), while breadth/strength terms are inconsistent.
-Thus, AUC seems to be the RD summary for which the \emph{organization} of asymmetry (breadth vs strength) matters most, whereas slope and curvature primarily reflect overall directional magnitude (see Table~\ref{tab:sim_residual_regressions_A4}).
+These results confirm that global $A_F^{\mathrm{off}}$ obscures structurally meaningful organization with AUC depending on the breadth--strength decomposition, while slope and curvature track global magnitude (full regression summaries in Table~\ref{tab:sim_residual_regressions_A4}).